 When the ching shen is raised,

-there is no fault of stagnancy and heaviness.
+there is no fault of stagnancy

 This is called suspending the headtop.